aimms/documentation/webui/page-settings.rst

 Configuring Page Actions
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The Page Actions can be configured by the application developer via the AIMMS model.
-In the `Pages and Dialog Support <library.html#pages-and-dialog-support-section>`_ section, the set PageActionSpecification is declared which is used for configuring Page Actions as illustrated in the next steps.
+Page Actions can be configured by the application developer via the AIMMS model.
+In the Public Page and Widget Specification Declarations under the `Pages and Dialog Support <library.html#pages-and-dialog-support-section>`_ section, the set PageActionSpecification is declared which is used for configuring Page Actions as illustrated in the next steps.

 .. image:: images/PageActions_PageActionSpec.png
     :align: center